comby-tools/comby-reducer/README.md

 .xml      XML
 .generic  Generic
 ```

 </details>

 **`--debug`** will emit the reduced program after each step, and the transformation that succeeded to `stderr`.

-### `comby-reducer-replay`
+### comby-reducer-replay

 `comby-reducer-replay` is the answer to "How was my program reduced?".
-After
+`comby-reducer-replay` is installed along with `comby-reducer` and should be
+available based on how you installed it.

-running `comby-reducer` with `--record`, simply run `comby-reducer-replay` in
+After running `comby-reducer` with `--record`, simply run `comby-reducer-replay`
-the current directory, and step through the transformed program at each step
+in the current directory, and step through the transformed program at each step
 (left and right arrow keys).
 Try running `comby-reducer-replay` inside
 [replay-example](./replay-example) to step through a recording of a previous
 crash reduction for a Solidity compiler bug.